TanStack/table/docs/guide/custom-features.md

   //merge our new feature's state with the existing table state interface TableState extends DensityTableState {}
-  //merge our new feature's options with the existing table options interface TableOptionsResolved<TFeatures extends TableFeatures, TData extends RowData>
+  //merge our new feature's options with the existing table options interface TableOptions<TFeatures extends TableFeatures, TData extends RowData>
     extends DensityOptions {}
   //merge our new feature's instance APIs with the existing table instance APIs interface Table<TFeatures extends TableFeatures, TData extends RowData> extends DensityInstance {}